Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Setting and problem formulation

-The $m$-graph depicted in \cref{fig1b} illustrates a MAR model involving \textit{selection-outcome intermediate confounding} (SOIC), a form of time-dependent or dynamic confounding \citep{Rotnitzky,Huber}.
-Here, the selection indicator $R$ and the outcome $Y$ are confounded by a variable $C_1$ that is influenced by the exposure $A$.
+The $m$-graph depicted in \cref{fig1b} illustrates a MAR model involving SOIC, a form of time-dependent or dynamic confounding \citep{Rotnitzky,Huber}.
+Here, the selection indicator $R_Y$ and the outcome $Y$ are confounded by a variable $C_1$ that is influenced by the exposure $A$.
 Recovery is still achievable through DIPW with the same recovered estimand as in \cref{eqIPW1}.
 In contrast, recovery via $g$-adjustment is no longer possible, as there is no covariate adjustment set devoid of $C_1$ that fulfills all the required conditions.
 This issue is known as the \textit{type-$m$ insufficiency problem} \citep{mathur2023}.
-A qualitative consequence is the lack of recoverability via a single pre-exposure adjustment set, which implies failure of conditional ignorability of the underlying potential outcome $Y^{\dagger a}$ with respect to the assigned treatment in the observed data.
-A quantitative consequence is the presence of residual selection bias at the estimand level.
-Additionally, the selected subpopulation does not constitute a causal stratum from the reference population, and the interventional parameter $\xi:=\Delta_a\E\left[Y\mid \doo(A=a),R=1\right]$ fails to define a valid causal contrast \citep{Bareinboim12}.
-The alternative valid contrast parameter $\zeta:=\Delta_a\E\left[Y^a\mid R^0=1\right]$ is a pure counterfactual query that escapes experimental means of identification, as it conditions on the potential outcome $R^0$ after intervention $\doo(A=0)$ \citep{robins2007discussions,dawid2012imagine}.
+One consequence is the lack of recoverability via a single regression using pre-exposure adjustment sets.
+In addition, the selected subpopulation does not constitute a causal stratum from the reference population, and the query $\xi:=\Delta_a\E\left[Y\mid \doo(A=a),R_Y=1\right]$ fails to define a valid causal contrast \citep{Bareinboim12}.
+The alternative valid contrast $\zeta:=\Delta_a\E\left[Y^a\mid R^0_Y=1\right]$ is a pure counterfactual query that escapes experimental means of identification, as it conditions on the potential outcome $R^0_Y$ after intervention $\doo(A=0)$ \citep{robins2007discussions,dawid2012imagine}.

-This explains why, in practice, the DIPW approach is favored for estimating causal effects in cases of missing, censored, or coarsened outcome data in observational studies, as it allows the inclusion of post-exposure variables to model the selection probability.
+This explains why, in practice, the DIPW approach is favored for estimating causal effects in cases of missing, censored, or coarsened outcome data in observational studies, as it can allow the inclusion of post-exposure variables to model the selection probability.
 Nevertheless, IPW-based estimators often face challenges related to instability, sensitivity to near positivity violations, and the generation of wider confidence intervals \citep{instability,seaman2013review,stableIPW}.
-They also complicate valid uncertainty quantification, particularly within the orthodox Bayesian framework and other likelihood-centered approaches \citep{wasserman}.
+They also complicate valid uncertainty quantification, particularly within the Bayesian framework and other likelihood-centered approaches \citep{wasserman}.